 Why The Amateur Road Cyclist Should Care About A Torque Wrench

-The other reason I’ve decided to buy a torque wrench follows a recent trip to my local bike workshop (The Cycle Hub in Ashbourne) and a cycling ‘horror story’ that I heard therein.
+I decided to buy a torque wrench following a trip to my local bike workshop and a cycling ‘horror story’ that I heard therein.

 Up on the bike stand was a beautiful celeste green Bianchi road bike.
-The issue was that mechanic Mark (the owner of The Cycle Hub) couldn’t get the bottom bracket out of the frame in order to service it.
+The issue was that mechanic couldn’t get the bottom bracket out of the frame in order to service it.

 Then he stopped.
 Applying more forced risked damaging the carbon frame.

-It is pretty much a certainty that this expensive carbon frame now has a bottom bracket permanently fused within it.
-The owner of the bike will just have to ride it until the bearings down there either perish or seize up through a lack of grease.
+It was almost certain that this expensive carbon frame now had a bottom bracket permanently fused within it.
+The owner of the bike would just have to ride it until the bearings down there either perished or seized up through a lack of grease.